 Are you interested in finding out how to reduce your environmental footprint?
+Or, at least how to have less trash each week?
 If so, start at home.
-One of the easiest ways to lower your impact on the environment is to reduce the amount of trash your family generates.

 The Environmental Protection Agency (EPA) defines trash, or municipal solid waste, as things people throw away after they’ve used them.
 That includes food waste, product packaging, and even household goods, like old furniture or broken appliances.

 Each family and household is different, but if you’re anything like the average American, you get heavy use out of your trash can.
-In fact, Americans produced 292.4 million tons of municipal solid waste in 2018, according to the latest report by the EPA.
-That works out to around 4.9 pounds of trash per person each day.
+In fact, Americans produced 292.4 million tons of municipal solid waste in 2018, according to the latest report by the EPA

 Reduce Household Waste with Reusable Grocery Bags

-Paper products account for 23% of landfill waste, according to the EPA report cited above.
+Paper products account for 26% of landfill waste.
 While your family probably won’t embrace reusable cloth toilet wipes, it’s pretty easy to replace paper towels with cloth kitchen towels.
+Microfiber is quick drying, or to save even more money, cut up an old flannel shirt.
 While you’re at it, it might be time to rethink your tissue use.
 As long as you wash them after use, hankies are a great alternative.

 Next time you’re at the supermarket, check out the bulk food aisles.
-You should be able to find everything from breakfast cereals to baking ingredients, such as sugar, flour, spices, nuts, and dried fruit.
+You should be able to find everything from breakfast cereals to baking ingredients.
 Eventually, you could even try shopping at a grocery store that only sells in bulk.
+If you’re worried about food going bad, remember that the freezer is your friend.

 5. BYORC: Bring Your Own Refillable Containers

-The one downside of the bulk-foods section is that it encourages using plastic bags to store each type of food.
-You can cut down on this waste by storing bulk foods in refillable glass or plastic containers, such as mason jars.
+The one downside to buying in bulk is that it sometimes encourages using plastic or other single-use materials to store each type of food.
+You can cut down on this waste by storing bulk foods in refillable containers, such as glass mason jars, tote bags, or that plastic takeout container from your lunch last Thursday.
 Just don’t forget to bring them with you to the store, and make sure you don’t pay extra for the weight of the container.

 Another way to reduce the amount of paper your family wastes is to choose digital over print whenever possible.
 While you can choose to buy the Kindle edition of the latest book by your favorite author, it’s especially important to do so for your weekly newspaper and monthly magazine subscriptions.

-Another easy way to start working towards a zero-waste home is to avoid buying drinks in disposable plastic or Styrofoam containers.
+Another easy way to start working towards a zero-waste home is to avoid buying drinks in disposable cups, like Styrofoam or plastic.
 Instead, choose reusable water bottles for cold drinks or travel mugs for hot beverages.
+Get in the habit of always having them on you, and asking your local barista to use them instead of their own cups the next time you’re at the drive-thru for your morning cup of joe.

 Reduce Household Waste with Reusable Water Bottles